PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

     :param col: optional keyword arguments for updating the dictionary
     :returns: the new row in the database
     :rtype: dict
-    :raises ProgrammingError: no primary key or missing privilege
+    :raises ProgrammingError: table has no primary key or missing privilege
+    :raises KeyError: missing key value for the row

 Similar to insert but updates an existing row.
-The update is based on the OID value as munged by get or passed as keyword, or on the primary key of the table.
-The dictionary is modified to reflect any changes caused by the update due to triggers, rules, default values, etc.
+The update is based on the primary key of the table or the OID value as munged by :meth:`DB.get` or passed as keyword.

+The dictionary is then modified to reflect any changes caused by the update due to triggers, rules, default values, etc.

 Like insert, the dictionary is optional and updates will be performed on the fields in the keywords.
-There must be an OID or primary key either in the dictionary where the OID must be munged, or in the keywords where it can be simply the string 'oid'.
+There must be an OID or primary key either in the dictionary where the OID must be munged, or in the keywords where it can be simply the string ``'oid'``.

 upsert -- insert a row with conflict resolution
 -----------------------------------------------